 Subaccounts are secured using the same keys as your primary wallet.
-Therefore, when you need to spend funds from your subaccount wallet, you would send just as you would normally.
+Therefore, when you need to send funds from your subaccount wallet, you would send just as you normally would.
 You will still need to apply multiple signatures to the transaction in order for funds to be sent from any multisig wallet.

-How many additional wallets you can have depends on your Casa membership level.
+How many subaccounts you can have depends on your Casa membership level.

-- Gold members have access to their primary wallet, plus one subaccount (2 wallets total).
+- Gold members have access to their primary wallet, plus one subaccount (2 total)

-- Platinum members and Diamond members have access to their primary wallet, plus 4 subaccounts (5 wallets total).
+- Platinum members and Diamond members have access to their primary wallet, plus four subaccounts (5 total)

-To be safe, our guidance is to store your personal bitcoin and any bitcoin in your IRA in fully separate Casa accounts and to avoid using any personal funds (i.e. a personal credit card) to pay for your IRA membership.
+To be safe, our guidance is to store your personal funds and any funds in your IRA in fully separate Casa accounts and to avoid using any personal funds (e.g., a personal credit card) to pay for your IRA membership.

-When you create a Casa multisig account, Casa imports the root extended public keys (‘root xpubs’) for each and every hardware device (Trezor, Ledger, mobile phone, etc.).
+When you create a Casa multisig wallet, Casa imports the root extended public keys ("root xpubs") for each device (Trezor, Ledger, mobile phone, etc.).
 Casa App uses these to create new receive addresses every time you make a deposit.

-When you create a subaccount, Casa derives an unused set of child extended public keys (‘child xpubs’) from each of these root xpubs.
-(This follows the BIP 32 standard.)
+When you create a subaccount, Casa derives an unused set of child extended public keys ("child xpubs") from each of these root xpubs following the BIP 32 standard.
 All the receive addresses in the new subaccount will be created from this set of child xpubs.
-And if you create a second subaccount, yet another set of child xpubs will be derived from the root xpubs and all addresses in that subaccount will be derived only from that second set of child xpubs.
+If you create a second subaccount, yet another set of child xpubs will be derived from the root xpubs and all addresses in that subaccount will be derived only from that second set of child xpubs.